 - Any monies due the student shall be refunded within 30 days of official cancellation or withdrawal.
 Official cancellation or withdrawal shall occur on the earlier of the dates that: - a.
 A student is not accepted by the school.
 This student shall be entitled to a refund of all monies paid to the school except a non-refundable application fee. - b.
 A student (or in the case of a student under legal age, his/her parent or guardian) cancels his/ her contract and demands his/her money back in writing, until the first day of class session or the seventh (7) calendar day of signing the enrollment contract, whichever is later.
 In this case all monies collected by the school shall be refunded except a non-refundable application fee.
 This policy applies regardless of whether or not the student has actually started training. - c.
 A student who cancels his/her contract after the seventh (7) calendar day of signing the contract but prior to entering classes is entitled to a refund of all monies paid to the school less an application fee of \$75.00. - d.
 A student notifies the institution of his/her official withdrawal in writing. - e.
 A student is expelled by the institution. - f.
-For official cancellations as defined in paragraphs b, c, d, or e, the cancellation date will be determined by the postmark on written notification at the following address: Paul Mitchell The School Santa Barbara, 525 Anacapa Street, Santa Barbara, CA 93101, or by the date said information is delivered to the school administrator/owner in person.
-Written cancellations need not take any particular form. - You have the right to cancel your enrollment contract and obtain a refund of charges paid through attendance at the first class session, or the seventh (7) calendar day after enrollment, whichever is later.
+For official cancellations as defined in paragraphs b, c, d, or e, the cancellation date will be determined by the postmark on written notification at the following address: Paul Mitchell The School Sherman Oaks, 15301 Ventura Blvd., Unit P2, Sherman Oaks, CA 91403, or by the date said information is delivered to the school administrator/owner in person.
+Written cancellations need not take any particular form. - g.
+Monies paid for student kits are nonrefundable. - You have the right to cancel your enrollment contract and obtain a refund of charges paid through attendance at the first class session, or the seventh (7) calendar day after enrollment, whichever is later.
 YOU MUST CANCEL IN WRITING.
 Students do not have the right to cancel by telephoning the school or by not coming to class. - Any monies due a student who unofficially withdraws from the institution shall be refunded within 45 days of a determination by the institution that the student has withdrawn without notifying the institution.
-Unofficial withdrawals are monitored every 30 days and a determination is made to withdraw a student who has been absent from school for 14 or more consecutive calendar days; the withdrawal date that will be used in this calculation is the student's actual last date of attendance. - When situations of mitigating circumstances are in evidence, such as serious illness, a disabling accident, or death in the immediate family, the school may make a settlement that is reasonable and fair to both parties. - All extra costs, such as books, equipment, graduation fees, application fee, rentals, and other such charges, are not considered in the tuition adjustment computation if the charges are itemized separately in the enrollment contract. - Monies paid for supplies and equipment are nonrefundable after seven (7) calendar days of signing the enrollment contract, but prior to entering classes, whichever is later. - If a course and/or program is cancelled subsequent to a student's enrollment, and before instruction in the course and/or program has begun, the school shall either provide a full refund of all monies paid or provide completion of the course and/or program. - If a course and/or program is cancelled and ceases to offer instruction after the student has enrolled and instruction has begun, the school shall either provide a full refund of all monies paid or provide completion of the course and/or program. - For students who terminate prior to completion, an administration fee in the amount of \$100.00 will be assessed. - A student's account may be sent to collections for nonpayment.
+Unofficial withdrawals are monitored every 30 days and a determination is made to withdraw a student who has been absent from school for 14 or more consecutive calendar days; the withdrawal date that will be used in this calculation is the student's actual last date of attendance. - When situations of mitigating circumstances are in evidence, such as serious illness, a disabling accident, or death in the immediate family, the school may make a settlement that is reasonable and fair to both parties. - All extra costs, such as books, equipment, graduation fees, application fee, rentals, and other such charges, are not considered in the tuition adjustment computation if the charges are itemized separately in the enrollment contract. - Monies paid for supplies and equipment are nonrefundable after seven (7) calendar days of signing the enrollment contract, but prior to entering classes, whichever is later. - If a course and/or program is cancelled subsequent to a student's enrollment, and before instruction in the course and/or program has begun, the school shall either provide a full refund of all monies paid or provide completion of the course and/or program. - For students who terminate prior to completion, an administration fee in the amount of \$100.00 will be assessed. - A student's account may be sent to collections for nonpayment.